51ngul4r1ty/atoll-shared/README.md

 Important
 =========

-* Do not add issues to this repo, instead use the "atoll-core" repo for issues related to this repo's code.
+* Do not add issues to this repo, instead use the "atoll-core" or "atoll-electron" repos for issues related to those projects.
+  - In general the issues should be allocated to one of these hosting projects.

 Getting Started
 ===============